claire-labry/liri-node-app/README.md

 ![](gif_demos/spotify-this-song.GIF)

-Type in the terminal: node liri.js spotify-this-song '<movie name here>'
+Type in the terminal: node liri.js spotify-this-song <movie name here>

 This will prompt the terminal to pull information about the movie's: